katcipis/sophia/notes/xp-explained.md

 That is why XP practices revolve around a loop of small improvements on code + design + testing + delivery.
 Every step of software development is made at each iteration, and each iteration can be as small as one week.

+The idea of flow also impacts the idea of who is responsible for quality.
+Everyone on the flow of value is responsible for quality, for its own work, but also to make it clear if some problem is spotted, even if it is not on the part of the system you are responsible for.

+This leaves QA to a possition of double checking and quality assistance, not assurance, since the entire pipeline is responsible for quality, not one team.

+If one of the parts of the flow fails, and value cant be delivered, all the flow fails.
+It makes perfectly sense.
+If one team does a great job and another one drops the ball and the client does not get what he wants, everyone loses.

+This incentives to think always about the flow and to think collaboratively, but also raises some really hard questions, like how you will give bonuses and raises ?
+Traditional modes of measuring and giving promotions are heavily focused on the individual, but now you have a model where the value is on the flow, not on the individual.
+You have to rethink the entire structure of your company to accommodate the idea and incentive people helping each other.

 ## Executive support required